rushikamaze/Movie-Ticket-Booking-System/BookMyShow-main/README.md

 ![](demo.gif)

-Welcome to the BookMyShow Clone project!
+Welcome to the Popcorn palace!
 This React-based application aims to replicate the user interface and functionality of the popular ticket booking platform, BookMyShow.
 Whether you're a developer looking to explore React or someone interested in creating a custom ticket booking app, this project provides a comprehensive foundation.

 ## Description

-BookMyShow is a popular platform that allows users to browse and book tickets for movies, events, and various entertainment shows.
-This clone project recreates the key features of the BookMyShow platform, providing a seamless and interactive user experience.
+Popcorn palace is a popular platform that allows users to browse and book tickets for movies, events, and various entertainment shows.
+This clone project recreates the key features of the Popcorn palace platform, providing a seamless and interactive user experience.

 ## Key Features